usharesoft/appcenter-docs/admin/en/source/pages/manage-users/set-format-access.rst

 Disabling User Access to Formats
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To disable access to one or more formats for a specific user  (in this example “kermit”), you must specify the format name with option ``--tragetFormats``, as follows:
+To disable access to one or more formats for a specific user  (in this example “kermit”), you must specify the format name with option ``--targetformats``, as follows:

 .. code-block:: shell

-	user targetformat disable --targetFormats "OVF or OVA" QCOW2 VirtualBox --account kermit --url https://uforge.usharesoft.com:443 -u $ADMIN -p $PASS
+	user targetformat disable --targetformats "OVF or OVA" QCOW2 VirtualBox --account kermit --url https://uforge.usharesoft.com:443 -u $ADMIN -p $PASS